Stable high-order cubature formulas for experimental data: What Do We Want? Stability and Exactness

 \subsection{Stability}

 Given are two functions $f,f^\varepsilon:\Omega \to \R$ with $|f(\boldsymbol{x}) - f^\varepsilon(\boldsymbol{x})| \leq \varepsilon$ for all $\boldsymbol{x} \in \Omega$.
 Then, we have

-This means that the growth of errors in the input (data errors) are bounded by the factor $I[1]$.\footnote{Such errors may be round-off or truncation errors (if $f$ is defined analytically), or errors of measurement or experiment when $f$ is determined by a physical process.} For an $N$-point CF, on the other hand, we have

-Here, the growth of data errors is bounded by the \emph{stability value} $\kappa(\mathbf{w})$.
-The value $\kappa(\mathbf{w})$ is a usual stability measure for CRs and yields the following definition.
+This means that the growth of errors in the input (data errors) are bounded by the factor $I[1]$.
+For an $N$-point CF, on the other hand, we have \eqref{eq:stab-error}.
+Here, the growth of data errors is bounded by the \emph{stability value} $\kappa(\mathbf{w})$, which is a usual stability measure for CFs.
+Note that